 SWIFT reserves the right to report users that have not attested compliance with all mandatory security controls (or that connect through a non-compliant service provider) to their local supervisors.

 You are in breach of the policy if:

 Cybercriminals are deploying increasingly sophisticated means of circumventing individual controls within organisations local SWIFT environments and probed further into their systems to execute well-planned and finely orchestrated attacks.
 The determination, patience and cunning the attackers are demonstrating makes it more imperative now more than ever that customers rapidly deploy and maintain all basic cyber hygiene tools and measures, comprehensively adhere to recommended security controls, and incorporate all the elements set out in SWIFT’s Customer Security Programme in their local SWIFT environments and extend these security control requirements to the general IT enterprise.

-We are approved in the Directory of CSP assessment providers.
-We use our collective experience in cyber defense and in-depth knowledge of the SWIFT Customer Security Controls framework to contribute to evaluating the risks associated with the SWIFT controls.
-Our certified SWIFT consultants will guide and assist you in the remediation of non-conformities discovered during the assessment.
-They will work with you to perform a cybersecurity assessment of your SWIFT-related environment by reviewing, scoping and conducting a gap analysis leading to self-attestation of compliance with the SWIFT Customer Security Controls Framework (v 2021).
+We are listed in the Directory of CSP assessment providers.
+We use our collective experience in cyber defense and in-depth knowledge of the SWIFT Customer Security Controls Framework to contribute to evaluating the risks drivers associated with the SWIFT controls.
+Our battle-tested SWIFT CSP assessors will guide and assist you in the remediation of non-conformities discovered during the assessment.
+They will work with you to perform a cybersecurity assessment of your SWIFT-related environment by reviewing, scoping and conducting a gap analysis leading to self-attestation of compliance with the SWIFT Customer Security Controls Framework.
 These control mechanisms must be of the same level in the entire end-to-end chain of the transaction lifecycle as any vulnerability in your SWIFT network and application infrastructure will be the weakest link in the security implementation framework.

 🇬🇭 +233 (0) 243 335 025